EngiTom/EngiTom.github.io/_posts/2023-05-15-intermediate.md

 Now, we have a dataset of valid and invalid pairs in the form of 20 by 21 images (it will be an exercise to the reader as to why it is 20 by 21 instead of 20 by 20), and can train a CNN to predict whether an image is valid or invalid.

 Hopefully, the CNN will actually have some reasonable accuracy after 10-fold cross-validation.

+EDIT 2: The project is going much more smoothly than expected, but the design and creation of the heatmap is quite a puzzle.
+The main issue is, if I loop through the residues and look for interactions, I will be counting interactions of the same type in two ways.
+For example, if I had many Alanine (A) and Proline (P) interactions, they would be recorded as both A-P and P-A. On the heatmap, those correspond to two different halves of the heatmap which must be condensed down to a single triangle.
+So, only a single organization can exist.

+EDIT 2, cont.: I think lexicographically ascending (alphabetical order) would work well.
+However, I either convert every P-A to an A-P during the adding to the dictionary or I just do that after the code runs.
+They both take roughly the same computation time (fast), but I would prefer to not need to sort everything out at the end since I would need to search every possible combination of amino acids and then modify the dictionary's values; however, by changing the order immediately after finding the combination, it is a simple comparison, and then I can add the correct combination to the dictionary.